Buffalo vs. Old Dominion NCAA Football Odds, Plays and Insights | September 25, 2021

 Old Dominion Stats and Trends

-- This season, the Monarchs are winless against the spread when entering a game as an underdog of 13.5 points or more.
+- The Monarchs have been underdogs by 13.5 points or more two times this season and have not covered the spread once.

-- Old Dominion's games this season have hit the over on one of three set point totals (33.3%).
+- Old Dominion's games this season have gone over the point total one time in three opportunities (33.3%).

-- The Monarchs have turned the ball over one more time (3 total) than the Bulls have forced a turnover (2) this season.
+- The Monarchs have turned the ball over three times this season, one more turnover than the Bulls have forced (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.